CommandPost/CommandPost-Website/index.md

 # Authors:

-[FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/) was originally conceived and thrown together by [Chris Hocking @ LateNite Films](https://latenitefilms.com/about/).
+CommandPost is the next generation of [FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/), which was originally conceived and thrown together by [Chris Hocking @ LateNite Films](https://latenitefilms.com/about/).
 CommandPost is now developed and maintained by Chris Hocking & [David Peterson](https://github.com/randomeizer) through [GitHub](https://github.com/CommandPost/CommandPost).

 # Special Thanks:

 The CommandPost logo was designed by the very generous and talented [Sam Woodhall](https://twitter.com/SWDoctor).

 The [CommandPost-App](https://github.com/CommandPost/CommandPost-App) is a fork of [Hammerspoon](http://www.hammerspoon.org).
 Thank you to [EVERYONE](https://github.com/Hammerspoon/hammerspoon/blob/master/CREDITS.md) in the [Hammerspoon Community](https://github.com/Hammerspoon/hammerspoon/issues) for all their help!

+The Dutch translation was completed by [Jan Schoen](https://github.com/JanSchoen).

 MASSIVE thank you to [Aaron Magill](https://github.com/asmagill) and [Chris Jones](https://github.com/cmsj) for all their [help and support](https://github.com/Hammerspoon/hammerspoon/issues) with Hammerspoon – they’re both truly awesome people.